 Rub the paste into the meat until all pieces are thoroughly covered.
 Cover and marinate overnight in fridge.

 Heat the oil in a Dutch oven and sear the meat over medium heat until evenly browned.

 Add the rest of the vinegar and continue cooking for 5 minutes on medium-high heat.
 Stir in any of the remaining spice paste.

 Add stock, season and bring to a boil.

-Reduce heat, cover and simmer gently for about an hour or longer until the meat is tender.
-Add a small amount of water if necessary to keep from sticking.
-Add salt to taste.
+Reduce heat, cover and simmer gently for about an hour until the meat is tender.
+Add water if necessary if reduced too much.
+Adjust seasoning and stir in cilantro.

-Serve on a bed of basmati rice with a side dish of mildly seasoned vegetables.
+Serve on a bed of basmati rice with yoghurt to temper the heat.